Transporter (franchise): Films

-Original trilogy
+Original series

 The Transporter (2002)

 Frank Martin (Jason Statham) is a British mercenary driver living in France known only as "The Transporter"; he will transport anything, no questions asked, always on time, and is known as the best in the business.
 He strictly follows three rules when transporting: Rule Number 1: "Once the deal is made, it is final," Rule Number 2: "No names," and Rule Number 3: "Never open the package."
 Frank inadvertently breaks his own rule, opens the package and finds a bound and gagged woman.
 As a result, he finds himself involved in a human trafficking plot.

 Transporter 2 (2005)

 Martin is hired as the driver for the wealthy family of politician Jefferson Billings in Miami, Florida.
 Frank bonds with his young son, whom he drives to school every day.
 When the boy is kidnapped, Frank acts in order to protect his young "package" and his family.
 Eventually, he unravels a scheme involving an international drugs cartel and biological weapons.
 Inspector Tarconi plays a more prominent role in this film.
 It is established that he and Frank are now friends, and Tarconi goes as far as to lie to the police to cover for Frank.